vvv017/POE-Filter-Audio-Manager/README.md

    npm run desktop
    ```

    For the packaged Windows desktop app, prefer `release\POE Filter Audio Manager Setup 0.1.0.exe` and launch the installed app afterward.
 The setup uses a standard installer wizard.
 If you do not want to install it, use the portable `release\POE Filter Audio Manager 0.1.0.exe` instead.
-Both are Electron desktop apps, so they do not open a browser tab or show a command-line window.

 3. Paste the folder path that contains your POE filter audio files, for example: